iOS 17 Supported Devices: Will Your iPhone Get It?

 - iPhone SE (2nd generation or later)

-The reason iOS 17 may support all the same iPhones that iOS 16 supports is because rumors have it iOS 17 will be a more minor upgrade than iOS 16 was.
-While that may be disappointing to those hoping for radically new features, it means iOS 17 may not have any new minimum system requirements – such as chip or RAM requirements.
+People were hoping that iOS 17 may support all the same iPhones that iOS 16 supports since rumors had it iOS 17 would be a more minor upgrade than iOS 16 was.
+While that will have been disappointing to those hoping for radically new features, it would have meant that iOS 17 might not have had any new minimum system requirements – such as chip or RAM requirements.

-If that’s the case, then iOS 17 should support all the models above, which iOS 16 supports.
-If you’re interested, too, here are the known features of iOS 17.
-The iOS 17 beta should drop in June 2023.
+If you’re interested, too, here are the features of iOS 17.
+The iOS 17 beta for developers is out now and should drop for public beta testers in July 2023.

 iOS 17 Supported Devices: Best-case Scenario